 He came by this name honestly, inheriting it from his father, Vlad II, who had joined a secret Order of the Dragon and assumed the name.
 In modern Romanian, dracul also means devil, and this translation went a long way towards inspiring all the vampire legends.
 Wait, but the Bram Stoker’s blood drinker is Count Dracula, whereas our man is Prince Dracul.
 Granted, he also wasn’t a very savory character, dispatching his enemies with extreme cruelty.
 His favorite execution method was impaling, for which he earned a nickname Tepes – the Impaler.
 Not a nice guy by any stretch of imagination, but a blood drinker?
 No. Anyway, what about the missing letter?

 We find the letter, together with the answer, when we look at this beautiful young lady, Elizabeth Bathory, a serial killer who was called The Blood Countess, or Countess Dracula.
 It’s very simple: in Romanian, dracul is a male devil, and dracula is female.
-Since Elizabeth Arden and Estee Lauder have not started their businesses yet, Countess Elizabeth devised an innovative method to preserve her youth and beauty; she bathed in the blood of virgins (or so the stories claim).
+Since Elizabeth Arden and Estee Lauder had not started their businesses yet, Countess Elizabeth devised an innovative method to preserve her youth and beauty; she bathed in the blood of virgins (or so the stories claim).
 Perhaps she did, or maybe she didn’t, but the fact is that she was brought to trial and convicted of causing more than 600 deaths of young women, presumably virgins.
 The various atrocities she committed were indisputably proven by physical evidence.
-She lived more than a century after Vlad the Impaler’s death, but in the same region on Europe, so apparently the two monsters merged into one legend.
+She lived more than a century after Vlad the Impaler’s death, but in the same region of Europe, so apparently the two monsters merged into one legend.

 What do all these bloody old legends have to do with a delicious soup?
 The Countess Dracula’s father, King Stefan Bathory, ruled, among many large and small provinces, a feudal stronghold called Klecia, today a city of Klyotzk (Klezk) in Belorus.
 Even though similar easy, cheap, and filling dumplings exist in practically all cuisines throughout the world, Belorussians proudly claim the Klyotzkian origins of their version.